photoprism/photoprism-docs/docs/getting-started/advanced/security-guide.md

 The following recommendations are aimed at improving the security of your Docker container.

+## Run Services as Non-Root User

+We recommend running the PhotoPrism service as a non-root user by setting either the user [service property](https://docs.docker.com/compose/compose-file/05-services/#user) or the `PHOTOPRISM_UID` [environment variable](https://docs.photoprism.app/getting-started/config-options/#docker-image) in the `docker-compose.yml` file.
+Don't forget to update file permissions and/or ownership with the `chown` command when you make changes.

 ## Remove Passwords from the Environment

 Passwords specified in a Docker Compose file or otherwise passed into the container's environment represent a security risk.
 Instead, they can be configured in the [options.yml](https://docs.photoprism.app/getting-started/config-files/) file within the _config_ folder: